 Production Technology Center

 The Production Technology Center Berlin (PTC) is one of the biggest research facilities for production technology in Germany.
-The Production Technology Center Berlin covers the Institute for Machine Tools and Factory Management (IWF) of Technische Universität Berlin and the Fraunhofer Institute for Production Plants and Construction Technology (IPK).
+The Production Technology Center Berlin covers the Institute for Machine Tools and Factory Management (IWF) of Technische Universität Berlin and the Fraunhofer Institute for Production Systems and Design Technology (IPK).
 At the Institute of Machine Tools and Factory Management, the research and teaching programs focus on technology and management in industrial factory businesses today.
 These range from the development of process technologies and production plants to information technology.
 Scientists work at the „digitally-integrated factory“ in five departments.

 The further growth of both institutes required a new building, which was acquired in 1986.
 Over 500 employees work in research, teaching, and industrial development here today.
 The central test field alone comprises 3,850 m2, and the total area at our disposal equipped with the most modern machinery, computers, and software systems comprises a workspace of 15,000 m2.
 With this infrastructure, PTC is one of Germany’s and the world's most acclaimed research institutions for production technology.